 Getting Medical Help in Rhode Island

 There are currently no cancer centers backed by the National Cancer Institute (NCI) in Rhode Island.
-However, the Jackson Laboratory Cancer Center in the nearby state of Maine is a NCI-designated comprehensive cancer treatment center, meaning top notch doctors who specialize in cancer treatment are available.
+However, the Jackson Laboratory Cancer Center in the nearby state of Maine is an NCI-designated comprehensive cancer treatment center, meaning top-notch doctors who specialize in cancer treatment are available.

 A small clinic and/or a general practice physician may not have the kind of experience and/or medical equipment needed to give you the best possible options and mesothelioma treatments.

 Rhode Island Statute of Limitations on Mesothelioma and Asbestos Lawsuits